 Day 1 Fly to Washington DC

-Upon arrival at the airport, meet your tour manager.
-Then, check into your hotel for the next 6 nights.
-Key Bridge, Marriott, Arlington, VA
+Upon arrival at the airport transfer to your hotel, check in for the next 6 nights.
+Courtyard Marriott, Arlington, VA

-Visit the White House Visitor’s Center, offering a window into the president’s iconic home.
-Then, time for one of the many Smithsonian museums before arriving at the airport for your flight home.
+Morning stop at The White House Visitor’s Center to learn about our Executive Mansion and the Presidential families that lived there.
+Then, arrive at the airport for your flight home.
 What a great adventure we have all had together here in our nation’s capital!
 (B)